 6 oz. milk chocolate chips

-4 oz. bittersweet chocolate bar, finely chopped, (1)
+4 oz. bittersweet or dark chocolate bar, finely chopped, (1)

 ½ teaspoon vanilla extract